ashley-yihui-lee/honolulu-tuna/README.md

    - Review documentation to comprehend the meaning of each row and column in the dataset.

 3. **Data Analysis**
-   - Use Python and Pandas to load, view, and process the data, extracting meaningful insights and performing calculations.
+   - Use Python (Pandas) to load, view, and process the data, extracting insights and performing calculations.
+Data cleaning is done in the notebook "skj-bet-tuna.ipynb."
+Separate analyses are conducted in "bet-tuna.ipynb" and "skj-tuna.ipynb."

 4. **Data Visualization**
    - Use Datawrapper to visualize the findings.